Advertisement

 Not Just Pretty, It’s The Real Deal

-CAPSULE REPORT: Australians love their liquorice, and they can spell it however they like, because they do such a good job of it.
-The natural flavors and chewy consistency are magnificent; alas, our American-produced, commercial candies can’t hope to compete.
+CAPSULE REPORT: Australians love their liquorice, and they can spell it however they like since they do such a good job of it.
+The natural flavors and chewy consistency are magnificent.
+Alas, our American-produced, commercial licorice can’t hope to compete.

-Thinking back to the stringing licorice and artificially flavored twists we ate as a child, we were deprived!
+Thinking back to the artificially flavored licorice twists and laces we ate as a child, we now realize that we were deprived!
 It took us all these years to discover Kookaburra Liquorice from Australia and understand what the genre is all about.

 The individual pieces are lovely: sandwiched squares, colorful rolls, and balls covered in round sprinkles, looking as if artisans labored to put the pieces together just so.
 They look gem-like in a crystal candy dish, and they taste great too.
 Each piece combines at least two flavors: liquorice with banana...liquorice with lime...liquorice with orange.